Gunnar’s House | Huus og Heim Arkitektur

 This small forest home in Norway was designed by Huus og Heim Arkitektur.
 The client asked that the house be designed to preserve and respect the natural character of the site.
 It mixes the clean lines of modern design with a traditional timber frame and extensive use of wood as requested by the client.

-The 85 m2 (915 ft2) house has two bedrooms, one on each level.
+The 85 m2 (915 ft2) house has two bedrooms in addition to the loft.
 The ground floor bedroom is the smaller of the two but it has almost direct access to the bathroom.
 The upstairs bedroom was probably intended for only occasional guest use.
 Getting from the upstairs bedroom to the bathroom requires following a circuitous route through most of the house, so it doesn’t seem very convenient for regular use.

 If you enjoyed this article, please share it using the buttons below the gallery!